How does the Abacus & NetSuite Integration work?

 Adding additional information to your NetSuite sync

-In addition to Expense Account, you can also sync over information for Class, Location, and Department.
+In addition to Expense Account, you can also sync over information for Class, Location, Department, Employee, and other Custom Fields.
 Please refer to the related articles (below) on Team and Expense fields to learn more!